 Tim Blanks was announced as The Business of Fashion 's editor-at-large in August 2015.
 Previously the show critic was editor-at-large of the first iteration of Style.com.

-Tim Blanks is the editor-at-large of Style.com and the website’s principal show reporter.
 Blanks’ show reports are exercises in insight and perception; his concise style invariably includes a wider industry perspective and cultural context.
-Affable, jovial and encyclopaedically informed on almost everything, Blanks is, impressively given his role as a show critic, always on good terms with everyone in the industry.
+Affable, jovial and encyclopaedically informed on almost everything, Blanks is, impressively given his role as a show critic, almost always on good terms with everyone in the industry.

-Banks came to prominence in the fashion industry in 1989, when he began work at Fashion File, where he would continue to work until 2006.
+Blanks came to prominence in the fashion industry in 1989, when he began work at Fashion File, where he would continue to work until 2006.
 An influential Canadian television show, Fashion File is name checked by many of the industry’s young establishment as the root of their interest in fashion.
-Whilst at Fashion File Blanks’ series Masters of Style led him to interview the industry’s leading creatives, including John Galliano and Alexander McQueen.
+While at Fashion File, Blanks’ series Masters of Style led him to interview the industry’s leading creatives, including John Galliano and Alexander McQueen.